Discounts and exemptions

 Single person discount

 A Council Tax bill is based on two or more adults living in a property as their main home.
-If only one person over 18 lives in the property, we’ll reduce your Council Tax by 25%.
+If only one person over 18 lives in the property, we may reduce your Council Tax by 25%.

 If there is more than one adult in the property, and all but one are not counted for Council Tax purposes - for example, a full time student - the council taxpayer will still qualify for a 25% discount.
-However, this would not be a single person discount, but a student disregard.
+However, this would not be a single person discount, but a student disregard - so you should apply for the reduction that is appropriate to your household circumstances.

 You can only claim a single person discount for your main home.
 You cannot claim it for a second home.